1. What is coverage error?

 6. What effect does the GQ coverage rate have on the quality of the ACS data?

 As an example, the national GQ coverage rate for 2006 was 76.2 percent.
 The estimates could be biased if the 23.8 percent of the GQ population that is not covered by the survey differs from the population that was interviewed.
-One of the reasons for the low coverage rate is the data collection methodology.
-Data collection in college / university housing is conducted during the entire year.
-The number of people in college / university housing during the months of May through August is much lower than the other months because less students attend summer sessions.
-The population control used in the GQ weighting methodology, however, is based on the Census 2000 reference date of April 1 when most students are attending.
-One-third of the ACS yearly sample is allocated to these four months of May - August.
-An examination of the data collected during this period revealed that the population of the GQs visited in these months is not representative of the college / university housing population control.
-Thus, the ACS coverage rate for the summer months is artificially lower than the other eight months and as a result the overall coverage is too low.
-Note that if we use the eight non-summer months for college / university housing and standardize it to reflect the full-year population (weighting it up by 1.5 to account for the four summer months), the national GQ coverage rate for 2006 increases to 81.8 percent.
+One of the reasons for the low coverage rate was the data collection methodology.
+Prior to 2013, data collection in college or university housing was conducted during the entire year.
+The number of people in college or university housing during the months of May through August is much lower than the other months because less students attend summer sessions.
+The population control used in the GQ weighting methodology, however, is based on the census reference date of April 1 when most students are attending.
+One-third of the ACS yearly sample was allocated to these four months of May - August.
+An examination of the data collected during this period revealed that the population of the GQs visited in these months is not representative of the college or university housing population control.
+Thus, the ACS coverage rate for the summer months was artificially lower than the other eight months and as a result the overall coverage is too low.
+Note that if we use the eight non-summer months for college or university housing and standardize it to reflect the full-year population (weighting it up by 1.5 to account for the four summer months), the national GQ coverage rate for 2006 increases to 81.8 percent.
 Beginning with the 2013 data year, data collection in college or university housing is only conducted during January – April and September – December.
 This helps to improve the coverage of GQs and reduce any potential bias.

 7. How are coverage rates calculated?